Sarodj Bertin

-Sarodj Bertin Durocher (born April 4, 1986) is a Haitian lawyer, best known as a beauty pageant contestant.
+Sarodj Bertin Durocher (born April 4, 1986) is a Haitian lawyer and beauty pageant titleholder.

 Early life and education

 Bertin was born in Haiti, and is the daughter of Mireille Durocher and Jean Bertin.
 Bertin's mother, who was a lawyer and an outspoken critic of then president Jean-Bertrand Aristide, was murdered on March 28, 1995, in Port-au-Prince.
 She was shot in broad daylight while being driven by a client, Eugene "Junior" Baillergeau, away from the U.S. military's Camp Democracy headquarters.
 Baillergeau, who was killed along with Durocher Bertin, was in litigation with the U.S. military over damages a U.S. helicopter had allegedly done to his private plane.

 After her mother's murder, she was sent to the Dominican Republic where she grew up in exile.

 In the Dominican Republic, she learned Spanish and English, in addition to her native French and Haitian Creole.

 Between 2003 and 2010, she studied law in Universidad Iberoamericana (UNIBE) of Santo Domingo and Pontificia Universidad Católica Madre y Maestra (PUCMM) of Santiago, and is currently a human rights lawyer.
 She has worked for the International Alliance for Haiti's Recovery.